· · AI

 Teams building production systems learned this the hard way.
 They started with simple chunking, watched retrieval quality fall apart with real data, and spent months rebuilding from scratch with document-aware strategies.

-The most sophisticated approach available: Anthropic’s Contextual Retrieval.
+The most advanced approach available: Anthropic’s Contextual Retrieval.
 For each chunk, an LLM prepends context explaining how that chunk relates to its parent document.
 This reduced retrieval failures by 35-67% in their testing, though it adds real compute cost since you’re running an LLM call per chunk during indexing.
 A lighter alternative is late chunking from Jina AI.
 The entire document gets embedded at the token level first, then segmented and pooled afterward.
-This improves retrieval accuracy by approximately 2-4% on documents with anaphoric references without requiring LLM calls per chunk.
+This preserves cross-chunk context on documents where meaning depends on earlier sentences, without requiring an LLM call per chunk.

 Hybrid search and why pure semantic falls short

 Pure semantic search misses exact matches.
-Ask about “BM25 algorithm” and semantic search might return documents about ranking methods without mentioning BM25 by name.
+Can you fix this with a better embedding model?
+No. Ask about “BM25 algorithm” and semantic search might return documents about ranking methods without mentioning BM25 by name.
 Ask for a specific error code and you get general troubleshooting instead of the precise answer you need.

 Hybrid search combines semantic and keyword approaches.
-BM25 handles keyword matching.
+Stephen Robertson’s BM25 handles keyword matching.
 Vector similarity handles conceptual relationships.
 Together they catch both: semantically similar content through embeddings, exact terminology through keywords.

 This matters most for technical content.
 Code snippets.
 Error messages.
 Product names.
 Acronyms.
 All the cases where exact matching beats semantic similarity.

 Most vector databases support this natively now.
-Weaviate’s hybrid search scored higher on both page and paragraph-level retrieval in testing.
-Pinecone offers it through sparse vectors, and their Dedicated Read Nodes launched in December 2025 sustain 600+ QPS across 135 million vectors.
+Weaviate builds hybrid search into its core engine.
+Pinecone offers it through sparse vectors, and their Dedicated Read Nodes launched in December 2025 sustain 600 QPS across 135 million vectors.
 Even PostgreSQL with pgvector 0.8.0 delivers up to 9x faster query processing and up to 100x more relevant results.
-Teams report 30-40% improvement in retrieval quality just by adding keyword search to a semantic pipeline.
+Teams report 20-40% improvement in retrieval quality just by adding keyword search to a semantic pipeline.
 Not a subtle difference.

 Measuring what’s actually working